 - Graduate Diploma in Law – Distance Learning

-If you are studying a further education course at our Brackenhurst site, there are a number funds you may be able to apply for if you have a low household income.
+If you're on a further education course at our Brackenhurst Campus, there are several funds you can apply to if you have a low household income.

 - Residential Access Fund for 19+ students